JamesLTaylor/QuantSA/Documentation/pages/home/home_installation.md

 Download and run the latest official installer from [Github releases](https://github.com/JamesLTaylor/QuantSA/releases).
 (The latest unofficial installer is continuously updated [here](https://quantsa.blob.core.windows.net/builds/QuantSAInstaller_Latest.exe) )

+A full listing of all past builds can be found at <https://quantsa.blob.core.windows.net/builds>

 If all goes well QuantSA will be available to use next time you open Excel, if not then read the Zip section below for enabling the add-in.

 ## Excel users - Zip